ppy/osu-wiki/news/2018-06-17-project-loved-week-of-june-17th.md

 [gmtn. (witch's slave) - disperagioia](https://osu.ppy.sh/beatmapsets/566624) by [Dokito](https://osu.ppy.sh/users/537084)
 *written by [Toy](https://osu.ppy.sh/users/2757689)*

-From the same artist that brought you [furioso melodia](https://osu.ppy.sh/beatmapsets/280107), [DoKito](https://osu.ppy.sh/users/537084) returns with one of my personal favorite maps of disperagioia.
+From the same artist that brought you [furioso melodia](https://osu.ppy.sh/beatmapsets/280107), [DoKito](https://osu.ppy.sh/users/537084) returns with one of my personal favourite maps of disperagioia.
 The all-around ominous background and bumping hardstyle track are paired with devilish spaced streams to create a very well put together 7.4\* mapset.
-The 90 favorites it has amassed make it more than worthy to be featured within the Loved category.
+The 90 favourites it has amassed make it more than worthy to be featured within the Loved category.

 ## <a name="osutaiko" id="osutaiko"></a>osu!taiko